 It is NOT competitive!

-It IS an opportunity for young people (over 16 years of age) to engage in an activity that is Fun, is Challenging and that promotes fitness, activity, participation and mental health.
+It IS an opportunity for young people over 16 years of age to be part of the Cork City Marathon Team Relay.
+It’s fun, it’s challenging and it promotes fitness, activity, participation and mental health.

-Teams of 5 will complete the marathon course as a relay, taking a stage each and completing a maximum of 5.8 miles.
+Teams of 5 complete the marathon course as a relay, taking a stage each and completing a maximum of 5.8 miles/9.3km.

-To enter, download the Youth Challenge entry form 2017 (PDF) and fill in the details of your team.
-The team leader must be over 18 on race day and willing to be responsible for the team.
+To enter, download the CCM 2020 Youth Entry Form (Word Doc) or CCM 2020 Youth Entry Form (PDF) and fill in the details of your team.
+The team leader (or manager) must be over 18 on race day and willing to be responsible for the team.

-In addition to the team’s form, each member aged 16 or 17 must complete a Youth Declaration Form 2017.
+In addition to the entry form, each member aged 16 or 17 must complete a Youth Challenge declaration form 2020.

-Once you’ve gathered all the personal declaration forms, post them back to Event Manager, Cork City Marathon, City Hall, Cork.
+Once you’ve completed the entry form and gathered all the personal declaration forms, post them back to Event Manager, Cork City Marathon, City Hall, Cork.
 If you’ve given us an email address on the form, you’ll receive confirmation of your entry by email as soon as we process it.

 The Youth Challenge is for youths between the ages of 16 and 18.
 All participants must be 16 years or older on race day.
 Teams must have an adult – over the age of 18 – as the Challenge Leader.
 The Leader does not have to run but will be the point of contact for the marathon office.
 On Race Day, the Leader, should be available by phone in case of need.